 Predicting whether tech startups will go IPO, at what valuation, and when has become such a popular prediction market.
-If you are struggling for where to begin, we have four of the best sites for forecasting on IPOs.
+If you are struggling to know where to begin, we have four of the best sites for forecasting IPOs.

 So, if you are starting to hear rumors about which tech company may be going public and want to trade contracts on the outcome, we have the answer.
 In this guide, we will not only introduce you to our top four sites, but we will also highlight exactly how IPO predictions work.
 Stick with us to learn everything you need.